AngleProtocol/angle-docs/other/cross-chain.md

 - The protocol only keeps a single "canonical" representation of an agToken (and of the ANGLE token) per chain.
 - Any bridge solution can be whitelisted to mint the canonical representation of an agToken on a chain.
-- The smart contracts for the agTokens and for the ANGLE token implement global and hourly limits to reduce the exposure of the protocol in case of a bridge hack.
+- The smart contracts for the stablecoins and for the ANGLE token implement global and hourly limits to reduce the exposure of the protocol in case of a bridge hack.
-- So far, the most widely used solution to bridge agEUR and ANGLE cross-chain is LayerZero.
+- So far, the most widely used solution to bridge EURA and ANGLE cross-chain is LayerZero.

 ## Angle Bridge Infrastructure Details